onyx-platform/onyx-platform.github.io/_drafts/2016-03-02-Onyx-Straps-In-For-A-Jepsening.md

 Onyx operates by building a job composed of a workflow DAG of tasks, their configuration, and a scheduler configuration.
-Onyx depends on having a durable input stream stream as the input nodes of the DAG.
+Onyx depends on having a durable input stream as the input nodes of the DAG.
 This is so that unprocessed data can be replayed in the case of input peer failures / rescheduling.

 Onyx already supports numerous [plugins](http://github.com/onyx-platform/onyx/tree/master#build-status),